peter-amerkhanian/San-Francisco-Service-Analysis/README.md

 ```

 ## Project Description:
-Forecast the need for public services – fire, police, and 311 calls for service – so that a city can more accurately prepare for service delivery.
+Forecast the need for public services – ~~fire, police,~~ and 311 calls for service – so that a city can more accurately prepare for service delivery.
 We will use the data as a time series and will aim to produce forecasts that are accurate at one week.

-Infer patterns in historical service allocation and quality.
-We will predict the response time for each type of call for service, and examine how this varies with respect to various geographic and demographic covariates.
+Infer patterns in historical service allocation and quality. ~~We will predict the response time for each type of call for service~~, and examine how this varies with respect to various geographic and demographic covariates.
 We will also examine how service volume per-capita varies across locations.

 ## Methods:
 - Linear Regression, trained on time series lags (likely at the hour), weather patterns (likely at the hour), and city economic conditions (likely at the year or month).
+- ARIMA
-- Gradient Boosting, specifically extreme gradient boosting (XGBoost)
+- ~~Gradient Boosting, specifically extreme gradient boosting (XGBoost)~~
 - Recurrent Neural Network

 ## Methodological questions:
-- Will deep learning outperform simpler models like linear regression and gradient boosted regression trees for this task?
+- Will deep learning outperform simpler models like linear regression and ~~gradient boosted regression trees~~ for this task?
 - Is deep learning necessary for achieving our goal?
 This question is motivated by a working paper by (Elsayed et. al. 2021)
 - Can deep learning and ensemble methods be used for effective inference?